-Grow the 6 Hills Giant catmint in planting zones 3 to 8.
+Grow the Six Hills Giant catmint in planting zones 3 to 8.
 Plant in full sun to partial shade.
-Like most herbs, these plants grow best in well-drained ground.
+Like most herbs, these plants grow best in the well-drained ground.

 Uses for Nepeta x Faassenii

-As a plant that craves a well-drained soil, it's a natural for rock gardens.
+As a plant that craves a well-drained soil, it's natural for rock gardens.
 If you were to mass several plants together in a small area, Nepeta x faassenii could serve as a flowering ground cover that would suppress weeds, since they do produce dense growth.
 You can also use it as an edging plant to line a pathway or border.

 Wildlife Attracted by Nepeta x Faassenii

-Nepeta x faassenii is a plant that attracts butterflies, also attracts hummingbirds.
+Nepeta x faassenii is a plant that attracts butterflies and hummingbirds.
 Fortunately, it is counted among the deer-resistant plants (deer tend not to eat plants with aromatic foliage).
 Nor is it one of the plants that rabbits eat.
 The distilled oil is used in natural mosquito control.

 Care for Six Hills Giant Catmint

 Six Hills Giant catmint begins flowering in late spring or early summer (depending on where you live) and will continue to bloom right into fall if sheared.
 Divide this perennial in spring every few years to propagate it and/or to revitalize it.
-Optional: Since the plant stems can end up leaning away from the middle after a certain height is achieved (leaving a hole in the center of the clump), you may wish to support with a metal ring (as for peonies) or with stakes and twine.
+Since the plant stems can end up leaning away from the middle after a certain height is achieved (leaving a hole in the center of the clump), you may wish to support with a metal ring (as for peonies) or with stakes and twine.

 Outstanding Features of Six Hills Giant Catmint

-6 Hills Giant catmint is a drought-tolerant perennial, making it low-maintenance and a prime candidate for xeriscaping.
-It can be considered a showy herb, because of its size and the number of blossoms it bears.
+Six Hills Giant catmint is a drought-tolerant perennial, making it low-maintenance and a prime candidate for xeriscaping.
+It can be considered a showy herb because of its size and the number of blossoms it bears.
 Some like the look of this herb juxtaposed with plants with silver leaves.
 Another noteworthy quality: this is a long-blooming perennial, making it a great filler plant if you're striving for a continual sequence of bloom in the garden.

 Six Reasons to Grow This Plant